Marshal Artis J. Chitty

 Marshal Artis Chitty was beaten to death during a struggle with a suspect in the Tacoma Federal Building, located at 1102 A Street in Tacoma, Washington.

-Marshal Chitty was escorting two bank robbery suspects from a courtroom when the men attempted to escape and attacked him.
+Marshal Chitty was escorting two convicted bank robbery felons who were on trial for attempting to escape from the McNeil Penitentiary from a courtroom.
+The men attempted to escape and attacked him to gain control of his gun.

-During the attack one of the men struck Marshal Chitty in the face, causing a fatal injury.
+During the attack, one of the men struck Marshal Chitty in the face, causing a fatal injury.
+They were unable to reach his revolver before guards arrived and took the subjects into custody.
 Both men were charged and convicted of murder as a result of his death.

 Bio